AI talent arms race lifts UK finance vacancies 12% as tech roles overtake banking

 What This Means for Firms

-• Prioritize headcount in data engineering, model risk, regulatory technology, and AI governance.
-These areas enable scale and reduce operational drag.
+• Prioritize headcount in data engineering, model risk, regulatory technology, and AI governance - these areas enable scale and reduce operational drag; see the AI Learning Path for Regulatory Affairs Specialists for targeted training and frameworks.

 • Rebuild operating models around fewer manual touchpoints.
 Target straight-through processing and automated reporting first.